-91. What procedure codes can Family Partners use?
+92. What procedure codes can Family Partners use?
 New 3/28/24

 Family Partners with the Certified Peer Specialist credentials are considered "Certified Peer Support Specialists" and may only use procedure H0025 and H0038.
-Family Partners that are not Certified Peer Specialists are considered "Other Qualified Providers," and can only use the procedure codes for "Other Qualified Providers" and indicated as "All disciplines, including non-licensed practitioners."
+Family Partners that are not Certified Peer Specialists are considered "Other Qualified Providers," and may use the procedure codes for "Other Qualified Providers."

-92. What procedure codes can Clinical Trainees use to claim for MH services?
+93. What procedure codes can Clinical Trainees use to claim for MH services?
 Updated 3/28/24